Sparky1743/Machine-Learning-Based-Plant-Electrophysiological-Signal-Study-CS299-Project/README.md

-# Plant Electrophysiology Project
+# Machine Learning Based Plant Electrophysiological Signal Study: CS299 Project
-## (CS-299 Project, Prof. Subramanian Sankaranarayanan, IITGN)
-### Members: Birudugadda Srivibhav, Bhoumik Patidar

-We have built a machine-learning model to detect and analyze specific regions in signals that correspond to plant wound responses.

-This project delves into the interdisciplinary realm of biology, electrical engineering, and computer science to explore and understand the electrophysiological responses of tobacco plants to stimuli, particularly wound-induced variation potentials.
-The endeavour involved the cultivation of tobacco plants, the development of an electrophysiological measurement device, and the use of a DAQ system for data collection.
-Despite challenges faced in the physical realization of the device, experiments were conducted to measure variation potentials resulting from plant wounding.
-Subsequently, collected data were processed and analyzed using signal processing techniques, and a Support Vector Machine (SVM) model was developed to identify regions within the signals corresponding to plant wound responses.
-This project serves as an interdisciplinary approach, demonstrating the integration of experimental biology, electrical engineering, and computational methods to study and interpret plant electrophysiology.
+This repository encompasses an interdisciplinary project conducted as part of the CS299 course in the 3rd semester.
+The project aimed to delve into the electrophysiological responses of tobacco plants, specifically focusing on wound-induced variation potentials, by integrating machine learning, plant physiology, and signal processing.

+## Project Highlights

+### Interdisciplinary Exploration
+- Explored electrophysiological responses of tobacco plants to stimuli.
+- Integrated machine learning, plant physiology, and signal processing methodologies.
+- Targeted understanding variation potentials induced by plant injuries.

+### Signal Processing and Machine Learning
+- Utilized signal measurements and processing techniques for plant electrical data.
+- Developed a precise Support Vector Machine (SVM)-based ML algorithm.
+- Algorithm accurately detects the onset of plant injury and assesses variation potential duration.

+### Course Context
+This project was completed as part of the CS299 course, focusing on interdisciplinary applications in the 3rd semester.
+It stands as an example of combining multiple disciplines to understand plant behavior and electrical responses to stimuli.